hugovk/slackbot/CONTRIBUTING.md

 ## Developing

-These steps will help you prepare your development environment to work on slackbot.
+These steps will help you prepare your development environment to work on Slackbot.

 ### Clone the repo